binkley/kotlin-rational/README.md

 [![vulnerabilities](https://snyk.io/test/github/binkley/kotlin-rational/badge.svg)](https://snyk.io/test/github/binkley/kotlin-rational)
 [![license](https://img.shields.io/badge/license-Public%20Domain-blue.svg)](http://unlicense.org/)

-An immutable, infinite-precision `FixedBigRational` and `FloatingBigRational` (ratio, fraction) class for Kotlin.
+Immutable, infinite-precision `FixedBigRational` and `FloatingBigRational` (ratio, fraction) classes for Kotlin, that is ℚ, akin to `BigInteger` (ℤ) and `BigDecimal` (ℝ) in the JDK.

-*DISCLAIMER* This code has not been vetted by a mathematician in the way that the JDK's `BigDecimal` has been.
-It is a pleasure project, not a reviewed scientific library.
+*DISCLAIMER* This code has not been vetted by a mathematician in the way that the JDK's `BigDecimal` or `BigDecimal` have been.
+It is a pleasure project, not a reviewed library.

+The build is obsessive.
+The author uses this library to try better ways for building locally, and building in CI with GitHub: the goal of the build is to discover issues before they impact others; the goal of the code is to represent rationals on the JVM in a sensible manner.

-There are two versions, `FixedBigRational` and `FloatingBigRational`, providing purely finite and pseudo-IEEE 754 versions, respectively.
+The library has two main forms of expressing rational numbers on the JDK, `FixedBigRational` and `FloatingBigRational`, providing finite and pseudo-IEEE 754 versions, respectively.

-This code is a "finger exercise", largely demonstrating Kotlin operator overloading and extension methods, and writing clean, clear, concise Kotlin.
-It also explores the impact of `NaN` (on the `FloatingBigRational` version , which is extensive), rather than raising an error on division by zero (as the `FixedBigRational` version does).
+This code is a "finger exercise", trying out Kotlin operator overloading and extension methods, and writing clean, clear, concise Kotlin.
+(If you find the Kotlin API unclear, please file a PR.
+What is clear to the author may not be clear to others.)
+It also explores the impact of `NaN` as a value for `FloatingBigRational` (`FixedBigRational` treats these circumstances by raising exceptions).
 In general, this code prefers expressiveness to performance.

-A secondary goal is to model the Kotlin standard library, and Java's `BigDecimal` and `BigInteger` types, as well as `Number`.
+A secondary goal is to model the Kotlin standard library, and Java's `BigDecimal` and `BigInteger` types, as well as `Number` (an implementation base class in the JDK for numeric types).

 ## Build and try